Mon to Fri 9am - 9pm, Sat 9am - 7pm, Sun 9am - 1pm

 This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Springwell stands in open Northumberland countryside, just a few hundred metres south of Hadrian's Wall at the heart of the Trust's Estate.
 Converted from a pair of eighteenth-century farm workers' cottages it is spacious and comfortable.
 The significant Roman centres of Housesteads and Vindolanda are only minutes away by car.
-There is a dry stone wall enclosing the lawned garden.
+There is a dry stone wall enclosing the lawned garden with extensive views over the surrounding countryside.

 Heating: Oil central heating included.